patrulek/MLPBench/README.md

 This project is non-1:1 copy of [Lemire's testingmlp](https://github.com/lemire/testingmlp), but for Windows specifically.

+:warning: WORK IN PROGRESS :warning:

+This project is not finished yet.
+It may contain bugs, probably won't support your setup, and the code is 120% messy.

 ## Build and run

 To build this project from sources most recent Visual Studio (at least 17.7) is needed.